 Being in control of a motor vehicle while under the influence of any amount of drugs or alcohol is classified as a Class 1 misdemeanor in Arizona.
 When accused of a standard DUI for the first time, a person should expect to face the following penalties:

 - A requirement to use an ignition interlock device for every vehicle driven

 - At least ten days spent in a county jail

 Experienced Arizona DUI Attorneys

-The attorneys at the law offices of Shawn B. Hamp understand how scary it must be for you to be charged with your first DUI.
+The attorneys at The Hamp Law Offices understand how scary it must be for you to be charged with your first DUI.
 It may seem like the odds are all stacked against you and that you're doomed, but this is simply not the case.
 Let us weigh your options for you and clarify any questions you may have about Arizona's complex DUI law.
 We're dedicated to protecting your freedom, your driving rights, and future opportunities.
 Contact us today for a consultation.